 Norwegian Language and Culture for International Students - 60 ECTS credits

 Are you a foreign student who wishes to acquire the language skills and cultural background necessary to study at university or college level in Norway?
 Are you in Scandinavian Studies in your home country and want to go to Norway to study and practice your subject on the spot?
-Or are you just tempted by the idea of learning Norwegian where it is spoken and getting to know the country and the people through direct contact?

 Then the study programme in Norwegian language and culture at Hedmark University College is something for you: